phrp720/go-service-builder/README.md

 # go-service-builder

-`go-service-builder` is a simple , customizable   Go library that  makes the creation of Linux and Windows services easier.
+`go-service-builder` is a lightweight and customizable Go library designed to simplify the creation and management of Linux and Windows services.

 ## Installation